MBA In Germany

 Cost of studying MBA in Germany

 Keeping all the other expenses aside for the moment, let discuss the total cost that you will incur for studying MBA in Germany.
 The cost of studying includes the application fees, tuition fees, exam costs, memberships etc. Moreover, this list only includes the study cost and living costs and expenses are discussed later.
-Here is a list to help you with the total cost of studying in Germany
+Here is a list to help you with the total cost of studying in MBA in Germany

 - Program Application Fees: 145 EUR